 Guide to the Max Belcher Photography Collection, 1969-1998

-Materials in this collection date from 1969 to 1998, and document the work of Max Belcher, American-born photographer.
-The collection is organized into two series, Printed Materials and Photography.
-The Printed Materials Series is limited to a half-dozen documents related to Belcher's work as a photographer.
-The Photography Series includes 1,027 contact sheets (860 black-and-white, 167 color), 381 photographs (239 black-and-white, 142 color), and 5 color fine prints spanning nearly three decades of Belcher's professional work as a photographer.
-This series is divided into 11 project-based subseries, which have been arranged chronologically by the start date of each project.
-Descriptions of each subseries may be found below.
+The photographs and printed materials in this collection date from 1969 to 1998, and document the work of Max Belcher, American-born photographer.
+The collection is organized into two series: Printed Materials and Photography.
+The Printed Materials Series consists of publicity, exhibit literature, and other materials related to Belcher's work as a photographer.
+The much larger Photography Series includes 1,027 contact sheets (860 black-and-white, 167 color), 381 photographs (239 black-and-white, 142 color), and five color fine prints spanning nearly three decades of Belcher's professional work as a photographer.
+This series is divided into eleven project-based subseries, which have been arranged chronologically by the start date of each project.
 Within each subseries, contact sheets precede photographs,and black-and-white work precedes color.
 Individual items in the photography series bear specific technical and identifying information, usually marked by Belcher on the backs of contact sheets and photographs.
 Acquired as part of the Archive of Documentary Arts.

 - Belcher, Max